 There is no charge for the first six typeset, published pages of a research paper or issue paper, or for the first eight typeset, published pages of a review paper.
-Each additional page of a research or issue paper exceeding the stated limit will
+Each additional page of a research or issue paper exceeding the stated limit will be billed

-figures, or tables.
+or tables.
 To estimate figures and tables, reduce to 8.25 cm (one column) or 17 cm (two columns) and determine how many will fit on a 6 3/4 x 10-inch page.
 Add to the pages of text to obtain the total number of pages.

 NGWA cannot publish any works without a properly effected exclusive license form.
 Authors still retain all proprietary rights, the right to present the information orally, and the right to reproduce figures, tables, and extracts properly cited.

 It is highly recommended that authors utilize some of the many online search engines to ensure that all publications relevant to their research are identified.

 If your paper is accepted, you will be emailed page proofs prior to publication.
 The purpose of the page proofs is to allow authors to check for possible typesetting errors.
 Other major changes to page proofs require consultation with the editor-in-chief.

 Published materials in Groundwater Monitoring & Remediation can be made freely available through Wiley’s open access program, OnlineOpen.
 After their content has been accepted, authors can order open access through an author services dashboard they will be assigned

 NGWA members save 20 percent on their open access fees.
 Find out more information about membership in NGWA’s Scientists and Engineers Section.